-In the wake of the coronavirus (“COVID-19”) pandemic, the Federal Government of Canada and various provincial governments have announced taxed measures to provide relief to both individuals and businesses in respect to their taxes.
+In the wake of the coronavirus (“COVID-19”) pandemic, the Federal Government of Canada and various provincial governments have announced tax measures to provide relief to both individuals and businesses in respect of their taxes.

 Individual Income Tax Returns and Payments

 In response to COVID-19, Canada Revenue Agency (“CRA”) will be providing flexibility to Canadian taxpayers in filing their tax returns and making tax payments, during the COVID-19 outbreak.

 For individuals (other than trusts), the return filing due date has been deferred until June 1, 2020, as opposed to the original filing deadline of April 30, 2020.
 However, CRA has also stated that “you will not be charged late-filing penalties or interest if your 2019 individual (T1) income tax returns are filed and payments are made prior to September 1, 2020.”
 Therefore, although the deadline for filing is June 1, 2020 and CRA encourages timely filing, individuals who file in July or August will not be penalized for missing the June 1, 2020 deadline.

 Individuals will also be able to defer payment of any income tax amounts that become owing from March 18, 2020 to August 31, 2020.
 This relief will apply to tax balances due, as well as instalments under Part I of the Income Tax Act (Canada) (the “Act”).
 Individuals who defer payment of income tax amounts will not be subject to interest or penalties on these amounts during such deferment period.

 To assist taxpayers and tax advisers in preparing tax returns during the COVID-19 outbreak, the CRA will also recognize electronic signatures as having met the signature requirements of the Act, as a temporary administration measure.
 This will apply to authorization forms T183 or T183CORP, which are signed by Canadians every year, authorizing tax advisers to file their tax returns.